debugosaurus/BigUnits/README.md

-# BigUnits #
+# BigUnits

 ![GitHub Build Status](https://github.com/debugosaurus/BigUnits/workflows/.NET%20Core/badge.svg)

-**BigUnits** is a library that aims to provide flexibility in how you scope "unit tests" within a solution - with the aim of supporting the development of tests that provide value beyond simply proving to others that your code works.
+**BigUnits** is a library that aims to provide flexibility in how you scope "unit tests" within a solution - with the aim of supporting the development of [sociable](https://martinfowler.com/articles/practical-test-pyramid.html#SociableAndSolitary) units tests that provide value beyond simply proving to others that your code works.

-## Table of contents ##
+Pretty much everywhere I've worked has had their own unit test base classes that implement some form of [auto-mocking container](https://blog.ploeh.dk/2013/03/11/auto-mocking-container/) in order to simplify the creation and maintenance of unit tests (where they haven't I've been quick to introduce it).
+Without exception this pattern has been constrained to solitary / strict unit tests only. **BigUnits** aims to provide the benefits of auto-mocking to larger scoped tests - allowing you to use real test instances of classes within a namespace, for example, while mocking everything outside of it.

-## The problem ##
+# Why?

 > The tests we write are not adding value, at least not anywhere near enough compared to the time spent writing and maintaining them